mesleki2017/2021-02-08-faruk-python-dersler/What are the advantages of NumPy over regular Python lists.md

+#What are the advantages of NumPy over regular Python lists?

 NumPy's arrays are more compact than Python lists -- a list of lists as you describe, in Python, would take at least 20 MB or so, while a NumPy 3D array with single-precision floats in the cells would fit in 4 MB.
 Access in reading and writing items is also faster with NumPy.

 Maybe you don't care that much for just a million cells, but you definitely would for a billion cells -- neither approach would fit in a 32-bit architecture, but with 64-bit builds NumPy would get away with 4 GB or so, Python alone would need at least about 12 GB (lots of pointers which double in size) -- a much costlier piece of hardware!